JHDeStip/BattleGames/Readme.md

 ## Codebase structure
 Both applications have their own project.
 The BattleGames.Common project contains shared infrastructure and UI compoments and styles.

+## Building
+The solution can be opened and built as normal in `Visual Studio`.

+To publish a new release, first make sure the version is set correctly in `GlobalAssemblyInfo.cs`, the run the `UtilityScripts/Publish.ps1` script.
+If the script finishes successfully, a zip file for each application should exist inside the `Output` folder.